zetavg/chromium-website/site/developers/gerrit-guide/index.md

 **only** your @google.com account, and that means you have to follow all of the normal security restrictions for such accounts.

+**Please note** that linking your accounts does NOT change ownership of CLs you've already uploaded and you will **lose edit access** to any CLs owned by your secondary (@google.com) account. i.e CLs you uploaded with your @google.com account, before the link, will not show up in your @chromium.org dashboard.
+Any in-flight changes will have to be re-uploaded, so if you have significant in-flight changes we don't recommend linking accounts.

 **To link them:**

 ==If you have two email accounts== (@chromium.org and @google.com) but only have